The Monthly Team Calibration: The 90-Minute Ritual That Prevents $25K–$40K in Delegation Breakdown

 Following 2 weeks: Implemented all promised changes

 Most founders run interventions but don’t measure retention impact.
-Without measurement, it's easy to deprioritize when busy.
+Without measurement, it’s easy to push this down the list when things get busy.

 Run every 3 months (end of March, June, September, December).